-The Autism Intervention Research Network on Behavioral Health (AIR-B) is a network of researchers seeking to advance evidence-based behavioral treatments for children with autism spectrum disorders, particularly those in underserved and minority communities.
-We currently have two projects looking at ways to help parents whose children have autism spectrum disorder (ASD) and are living in low-resource communities (1) learn more about ASD and the service system; and (2) participate more successfully in their children’s school transitions.
+The Autism Intervention Research Network on Behavioral Health (AIR-B) is a network of researchers seeking to advance evidence-based behavioral treatments for children with autism, particularly those in underserved and minority communities.
+We currently have two projects looking at ways to help parents whose children have autism spectrum disorder (ASD) and are living in low-resource communities (1) learn more about autism and the service system; and (2) participate more successfully in their children’s school transitions.

 BRIDGE: Project ImPACT for Toddlers

 The BRIDGE Collaborative is a group of caregivers, therapists, researchers, and funding agency representatives interested in improving community intervention for young children with social communication difficulties.
 We are currently conducting a research study on the Project ImPACT for Toddlers intervention.

 Description: Project ImPACT (Improving Parents As Communication Teachers) for Toddlers is a naturalistic approach designed to coach parents and caregivers of 12-36 month olds to support their child’s development.
 It uses a combination of behavioral and developmental strategies to help parents increase their child’s social-communication and play skills in daily activities.
 This study aims to examine the effectiveness of Project ImPACT for Toddlers and to provide training in Project ImPACT to early intervention providers in the community.

 Currently Enrolling: We are now enrolling early intervention agencies and providers in the Sacramento area.
 Participating therapists will receive free training and coaching in Project ImPACT for Toddlers and will be able to provide this service after the research study is complete.